History

 • 29 May 1974

-The council unanimously adopts the founding order drawn up by the university’s founding committee, and is equally in favour of naming the university after Carl von Ossietzky.
-However, the state government rejects the name.
+The University Council unanimously adopts the constitutional order drawn up by the University’s founding committee and votes to name the university after the German journalist and pacifist Carl von Ossietzky, but the government of Lower Saxony rejects the name.

-Student protest: students affix the name to the wall of a building
+Student protest: Students affix the name to the wall of a university building

 • 17 December 1974